dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > "Time travel is the solution to everything" - Bramus; like 4 hours ago

+> I didn't do that because it would be a great way to upset my friends.
+How did Bruce Lawson get up there.
+Must be old slides.
+Sorry, Bruce, I didnt mean to look at you with Genghis Khan.

 ## Cassie Evans

 ### Game On!